D. J. Mitchell (basketball): Professional career

+National team

+In March 2026, Mitchell was named in the Australia men's national 3x3 team for the FIBA 3x3 Champions Cup.
+He was later ruled out of the tournament due to his NBL Finals commitments.
+The following month, he made his Australia 3x3 debut at the 2026 FIBA 3x3 Asia Cup.

 Personal life

 Mitchell is the son of Americans Mike Mitchell and Michelle Maher.
 His father played professional basketball in Australia and Europe while his mother played professional beach volleyball.
 His mother has Irish heritage through her grandparents.
 Through marriage, his father gained an Irish passport and played for the Irish national team.
 His parents later separated.

 As a result of his Irish heritage, Mitchell also holds an Irish passport.
 He too is eligible to play for Ireland, which was touted as a possibility in 2021.

 Mitchell has two siblings, Jaiden and Myca.
 Myca played volleyball at Wake Forest and Howard.

 In 2022, Mitchell played for two of the same teams his father also played for in the NBL, the Gold Coast Rollers and Brisbane Bullets.